kgcaa/kgcaa.github.io/content/_index.md

 The Memorandum of Association of Krishnanagar Government College Alumni Association can be accessed [here](/memorandum_of_association.pdf).
 It outlines the objectives and rules governing the association and serves as a guiding document for its members.

 The registration certificate of Krishnanagar Government College Alumni Association under the Societies Act can be viewed [here](/registration_under_societies_act.pdf).
 This serves as proof of the association's legal recognition and compliance with the relevant regulations.

+Explore the rich history of our alma mater through the year-wise collection of souvenirs.
+Click [here](/souvenir) to access the complete list and take a trip down memory lane!